-TPM2\HierarchyChangeAuth() may change the authValue associated with a hierarchy but only if the hierarchy is enabled.
-Either the authPolicy or the authValue of a hierarchy may be used to authorize a change to the authValue.
+TPM2\HierarchyChangeAuth() can change the authValue associated with a hierarchy but only if the hierarchy is enabled.
+Either the authPolicy or the authValue of a hierarchy can be used to authorize a change to the authValue.

 13.3 Platform Controls